 If a signature on the Access NY Application and/or Supplement A cannot be signed by the applicant (or the applicant’s spouse) and the applicant is in a hospital or nursing home, the application can be signed by someone acting on behalf of the individual.
 The individual who is signing on behalf of the application must complete Submission of Application on Behalf of Applicant (DOH-5147 for NYS (http://coverage4healthcare.org/insurance_over_65/authorized_representative.pdf); MAP3044 for NYC) and must note the applicant cannot sign the form due to access issues/COVID-19 emergency.

-If the applicant can sign the application, then the applicant must sign the DOH-5147 him/herself to authorize another person or the facility to apply on behalf of the individual.
+If the applicant can sign the application, then the applicant must sign the DOH-5147 themselves to authorize another person or the facility to apply on behalf of the individual.

 Any case that is closed will be re-opened and coverage restored to ensure no gap in coverage.
 If a renewal, notice or other correspondence is returned to the district with no forwarding information, the district must maintain coverage for the case for the duration of this emergency.

-The renewal extension applies to all renewal cases including Office of Mail Renewal, Managed Long Term Care, Nursing Home Eligibility, Medicare Savings Program, and Medicaid Buy-In for Working People with Disabilities.
+The renewal extension applies to all renewal cases including Office of Mail Renewal, Managed Long Term Care, Medicaid Spenddown cases, Nursing Home Eligibility, Medicare Savings Program, and Medicaid Buy-In for Working People with Disabilities.

-SSI cash cases and any Cash Assistance/Medicaid cases that require a separate Medicaid eligibility determination will have their Medicaid coverage extended.
+SSI cash cases and any Cash Assistance/ Medicaid cases that require a separate Medicaid eligibility determination will have their Medicaid coverage extended for six months.
 No redeterminations are required at this time.